Home Movies (TV series): Home releases

 Shout!
 Factory, through Sony BMG Music Entertainment, released DVDs of Home Movies seasons, each on three-disc box sets.
 Each DVD has numerous special features and easter eggs.
 Shout!
 Factory later on released all of the Home Movies episodes on Amazon Video on Demand.
 Seasons 2 through 4 are available for free streaming with a public library card on the Hoopla app and website in the United States.
-Some episodes are able to be streamed through the Adult Swim official website and app on a rotating basis.
+While Scholastic Corporation holds the rights to the series, some episodes are able to be streamed through the Adult Swim official website and app on a rotating basis.
 The series also joined HBO Max on May 27, 2020.

 Reception

 The series has been highly regarded by critics upon and since its release.
 In 2009, IGN included it on their list of the top 100 animated series of all time.
 While reviewing the first season, PopMatters noted that "The animation serves one of the most impressive aspects: the fact that it was largely improvised", while Variety praised the show's dialogue and humor, saying "Home Movies manages to set itself apart, offering clever dialogue and sharp social commentary."